Fairness in Information Access Systems: How to Use This Monograph

 \item \textbf{\Cref{sec:space}} lays out the problem space of fair information access, providing a multi-faceted taxonomy of the problems in evaluating and removing discrimination and related harms in such systems.

-\item \textbf{\Crefrange{sec:consumer}{sec:provider}} survey key literature to date (as of 2021) on fairness in information access, with pointers to research working on many of the problems identified in \cref{sec:space}, focused on the two most commonly-studied stakeholders: consumers and providers (with discussion of "subjects" in \cref{sec:provider:subject}).
+\item \textbf{\Cref{sec:consumer,sec:provider}} survey key literature to date (as of 2021) on fairness in information access, with pointers to research working on many of the problems identified in \cref{sec:space}, focused on the two most commonly-studied stakeholders: consumers and providers (with discussion of "subjects" in \cref{sec:provider:subject}).

 \item \textbf{\Cref{sec:time}} discusses the need to go beyond point-in-time views of fairness to understand fairness over time how the temporal dynamics of an information access system affect fairness.